St Vincent Plaza has been designed to provide top quality city centre office accommodation.

 Due to the city centre location of St Vincent Plaza, BHC had to deliver materials on a just-in-time basis with steelwork being erected immediately, leaving the site clear for other trades.

 The structural frame gains the majority of its stability from diagonal bracing, most of which is located within the building’s centrally located core.
-However, BHC were required to add additional bracing in other locations to provide additional stiffness, which proved to be a challenge, as there are no internal partitions.
+However, BHC was required to add additional bracing in other locations to provide additional stiffness, which proved to be a challenge, as there are no internal partitions.
 Additional bracing is located within the two cantilevers at the north and south elevations of the building.